Information and Resources:

 Virtual

-RAINN National Sexual Assault Hotline is available 24/7 by calling 800-656-HOPE or through live chat
+RAINN National Sexual Assault Hotline is available 24/7 by calling 800-656-HOPE or through live chat.
+Please note: RAINN is not affiliated with UMBC.

 Medical Care